I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 Kitchen items such as a food blender or toaster oven don’t need a high level of protection.
 Besides, replacing these items if they ever do get damaged is cheaper than the cost of a surge protector.

-How many joules of protection is needed for a clothes iron?
+How many joules of protection are needed for a clothes iron?

 Surge protectors are mainly used to protect electronic equipment.
 I wouldn’t consider using one for ironing clothes.
 There is no need for that.